-So let’s delve in.
-How can musicians take advantage of Twitter and use it effectively?
+Let’s delve in.
+How can musicians take advantage of Twitter?

-The first and perhaps most important consideration is what to put in the description box.
+The first and perhaps most important consideration is what to put in your Twitter bio.

-This is the first thing people see when they go to your Twitter profile.
-As such, it is crucial to take some time to come up with a description that is going to grab people’s attention.
+This is the first thing people see when they go to your profile.
+As such, you’ve got to come up with an attention-grabbing bio.

 Bonus Tip: don’t leave the URL space blank.
 This is where your dot-com domain name goes.
-Don’t put your MySpace, Facebook, ReverbNation, SoundCloud, or Bandcamp link in there.
-Don’t bombard people with links in your description either.
-If you want to cross-promote, connect your Twitter account to individual social networking sites, and when you update from those sites, an update will be sent to your Twitter profile, and users can follow those links back to your various social profiles.
+Don’t put your MySpace, Facebook, ReverbNation, SoundCloud, or Bandcamp link there.

 Following Other Users

 The next step in setting up your Twitter account is following other people.
-If you don’t follow anyone, there may not be many people following you back.
+If you don’t follow anyone, it can be hard getting anyone to follow you back.

 But this doesn’t discount the need to be strategic about this.
-Following people haphazardly won’t get you very far.
+Following people haphazardly won’t take you very far.